dbeehler/High-School-Stuff/README.md

 # High School Stuff
-## I recently moved all of my high school projects to one large repository!
+## I moved all of my high school projects to one large repository!